Pixellot/data-api-docs/docs/data-api/guides/data-api-logging-queue-guide.md

 Updates to breakdownDetails will be blocked if the event has already been logged or is currently in the process of logging

 ## Key Notes

-- If breakdownDetails are not specified, the logging system will use the default logging settings.
+- Skip logging if breakdownDetails are missing and neither a team nor a league rule is specified.
 - If an invalid type or priority is provided, the logging system will also fall back to default logging.
+- Default logging settings are:  type: “basic“, priority: 2.

 ---